NEA Foundation Grants and Global Learning Fellowship

 Global Learning Fellowship

 Through the NEA Foundation Global Learning Fellowship, public school educators develop the knowledge and skills to integrate global competency into their daily classroom instruction, advocate for global competency in their schools and districts, and help students to thrive in our increasingly interconnected world.
 Fellows transform their classrooms to give students a global perspective.

-NEA Foundation Global Learning Fellows participate in a 12-month professional development program that includes in-person workshops, online coursework, webinars by leading experts, peer learning, and an international field study experience.
+NEA Foundation Global Learning Fellows participate in a year-long professional development program that includes in-person workshops, online coursework, webinars by leading experts, peer learning, and an international field study experience.